Program Descriptions

 The food bank is run on a grocery store model where clients are given points and spend those points to select the items they need.
 This “choice” system provides the client with a more dignified selection so they can receive items they want, need and can utilize.
 This results in less waste.
 The Point system also helps teach that important skill of budgeting to make their points stretch further.

-In an average month, the food bank sees over 2,000 people – 940 of which are children.
-We have two seasonal Food Drives; Christmas and Thanksgiving along with our annual CANstruction event & Cyclone Aid.
+In an average month, the food bank sees over 2,200 people – 940 of which are children.
+We have two seasonal Food Drives; Christmas and Thanksgiving along with our annual CANstruction event, Hike for Hunger & Cyclone Aid.
 Please give when you can – a can or two for the families in need.
 Agriculture programs help provide fresh essentials such as vegetables, milk, eggs, and meat.

 Items most needed: